tzrikka/revchat/README.md

 - Delays due to unnoticed comments and asynchronous state changes
 - Notification fatigue due to a firehose of details without context
 - Questions like "Whose turn is it?" or "When should I look at this again?"

+## Start Using It

+First-time user opt-in:

+1. Slack left panel > Apps > right-click on `⋮` > Manage > Browse apps
+2. Find the "RevChat" app > select it > click its "Open App" button
+3. Run this slash command in the app's messages tab: `/revchat opt-in`
+4. Optional: `/revchat reminders at <time in 12h or 24h format>`\
+   (the default is 8:00 AM on weekdays, using your timezone)

+## Channel Creation

+Channel creation:

+1. Name: `_pr-id_normalized-title`
+2. RevChat can be configured to use either public or private channels
+3. Full title (with configurable hyperlink IDs, e.g. to reference bugs that the PR fixes)
+4. The PR's conventional URL
+5. Full description (with markdown support)
+6. Real-time synchronization of PR reviewers and channel members

+_(Screenshot)_

+Note: only opted-in RevChat users are added to the Slack channels.

+## Channel Organization

+Because all channels have the prefix `_pr`, Slack automatically groups them together, at the top of the "Channels" section:

+_(Screenshot)_

+## Channel Bookmarks

+Each channel also has a variety of auto-updated PR metadata links.

+Bitbucket example:

+_(Screenshot)_

+GitHub example:

+_(Screenshot)_

+## 2-Way Sync

+Example of automatic reactions in the channel to PR events:

+1. Synchronization of un/approvals + build/check status updates
+2. Merge readiness announcement (only in Slack), to get the attention of authors/mergers and late reviewers
+3. Auto archiving of closed PRs

+_(Screenshot)_

+Example of seamless 2-way synchronization of PR comments and Slack message threads:

+1. New message in Slack → create automatically in the PR on behalf of the user
+2. Comments and responses in the PR are posted (in the relevant thread) in Slack

+_(Screenshot)_

+Message from Slack:

+_(Screenshot)_

+Response in the PR:

+_(Screenshot)_

+Slack again:

+_(Screenshot)_

+Note 1: when synchronizing events between the PR and Slack, RevChat converts automatically IDs (e.g. users, bots, message threads) and markdown formats between the systems.

+Note 2: when RevChat posts a user-triggered update in Slack (e.g. "@user edited the PR description") it uses a user profile link that **looks like** a user mention (clicking it shows the user's profile), but when a **user** mentions another user in a message or an action, RevChat uses an **actual** user mention. **This way Slack grabs the attention of users when others mention them, but not when it echoes their own actions.**

+Example: the user on the left is a clickable Slack profile link, and the user on the right is a real Slack user mention.

+_(Screenshot)_

+Commit pushes, build/check results, file comments, and inline comments include deep links - so when you see them in Slack you can jump directly into the right place in the PR's web UI to see the context and respond there.

+_(2 screenshots)_

+Example of a resolved inline comment:

+_(Screenshot)_

+Lastly, code suggestions have extra styling in Slack:

+_(Screenshot)_

 ## Daily Reminders